 Motor vehicles must yield to pedestrians in a crosswalk, whether the crosswalk is marked or not.
 Keep in mind, however, that the law prohibits pedestrians from “carelessly or maliciously” interfering with the orderly passage of vehicles.
 Pedestrians are also responsible for paying attention at crosswalks, as well as obeying the “walk” and “don’t walk” warnings when there are pedestrian control signals.

 As a pedestrian, the law also prohibits you from stepping into a highway where you cannot be seen:

 - No pedestrian shall step into a highway open to moving vehicular traffic at any point between intersections where his presence would be obscured from the vision of drivers of approaching vehicles by a vehicle or other obstruction at the curb or side.
 The foregoing prohibition shall not apply to a pedestrian stepping into a highway to board a bus or to enter a safety zone, in which event he shall cross the highway only at right angles.

-Always remember to plan your walks well and to take breaks.
-Don’t try to hitchhike or catch a ride, because pedestrians are never permitted to stand or stop in a roadway for the purpose of soliciting transportation.
-Don’t just be a good defensive driver – be a good defensive pedestrian as well.
-Be careful, be safe, and walk your way to a healthy, happy summer!
+- Don’t try to hitchhike or catch a ride, because pedestrians are never permitted to stand or stop in a roadway for the purpose of soliciting transportation.

 See Va Code § 46.2-928; at http://law.lis.virginia.gov/vacode/title46.2/chapter8/section46.2-928/.